mataney/APES/README.md

 # APES

-This repository is an implementation of the summaries evaluation metric presented in Question Answering as an Automatic Evaluation Metric for News Article Summarization [link](link).
+This repository is an implementation of the summaries evaluation metric presented in [Question Answering as an Automatic Evaluation Metric for News Article Summarization](https://www.aclweb.org/anthology/N19-1395).
 A Trained QA model on which we evaluate our generated summaries can be found in [here](https://github.com/mataney/rc-cnn-dailymail).
 (Notice these have different python versions so different environments are required)

 ## preprocessing